-1.4 Definitions
+1.5 Definitions

 - A. For the purposes of Medicaid MACC and non-MAGI eligibility groups covered under this Part, the following definitions apply: - 1.
-"ACA expansion adults" means the eligibility pathway established by the Federal Affordable Care Act (ACA) of 2010 and by R.I.
-Gen. Laws Chapter 40-8.12, for
+"ACA expansion adults" means the eligibility pathway established by the Federal Patient Protection and Affordable Care Act (ACA), Pub.
+Law No. 111-148, and by R.I.
+Gen. Laws Chapter 40-8.12, for persons between the ages of nineteen (19) and sixty-four (64) who

-- persons between the ages of nineteen (19) and sixty-four (64) who are not eligible for or enrolled in Medicare and do not qualify for Medicaid in any other eligibility group. - 2.
-"Dependent child" means a child under the age of eighteen (18) or under the age of nineteen (19), if enrolled full-time in school. - 3.
-"Hospital presumptive eligibility" means the temporary and time-limited Medicaid eligibility pathway for persons who meet certain requirements and are receiving care in a hospital pending submission of a complete application. - 4.
-"Managed care organization" or "MCO" means a health plan system that integrates an efficient financing mechanism with quality service delivery and a "medical home" to assure appropriate preventive care and deter unnecessary services. - 5.
-"Medicaid Affordable Care Coverage Group" or "MACC" means a classification of persons eligible to receive Medicaid based on similar characteristics who are subject to the MAGI standard for determining income eligibility. - 6.
-"Rhode Island Code of Regulations" or "RICR" means the compilation of Rules governing the Rhode Island Medicaid program promulgated in accordance with the State's Administrative Procedures Act (R.I.
-Gen. Laws Chapter 42-35). - 7.
-"Medicaid member" means a Medicaid beneficiary enrolled in a managed care plan. - 8.
-"Modified adjusted gross income" or "MAGI" means income, adjusted by any amount excluded from gross income under § 911 of the IRS Code, and any interest accrued. - 9.
-"Navigator" means a person working for a State-contracted organization that provides certified assisters who have expertise in Medicaid eligibility and enrollment. - 10.
-"Non-citizen" means anyone who is not a U.S. citizen at the time of application including lawfully present immigrants and persons born in other countries who are present in the U.S. without documentation. - "Non-MAGI coverage group" means a Medicaid coverage group that is not subject to the modified adjusted gross income eligibility determination.
+- are not eligible for or enrolled in Medicare and do not qualify for Medicaid in any other eligibility group. - "CHIPRA 214" means the Children's Health Insurance Program Reauthorization Act of 2009, Pub.
+Law No. 111-3. - 23.
+"Dependent child" means a child under the age of eighteen (18) or under the age of nineteen (19), if enrolled full-time in school. - 43.
+"Extended Medicaid" or "Transitional Medicaid" means Medicaid eligibility granted to certain individuals who previously qualified for benefits pursuant to § 1931 of the Social Security Act, 42 U.S.C. § 1396u-1, but no longer qualify due to excess income. - 45.
+"Hospital presumptive eligibility" means the temporary and time-limited Medicaid eligibility pathway for persons who meet certain requirements and are receiving care in a hospital pending submission of a complete application. - 65.
+"Managed care organization" or "MCO" means a health plansystem that integrates an efficient financing mechanism with quality service delivery and a "medical home" to assure appropriate preventive care and deterunnecessary services. - 76.
+"Medicaid Affordable Care Coverage Group" or "MACC" means a classification of persons eligible to receive Medicaid based on similar characteristics who are subject to the MAGI standard income counting methodology for determining income eligibility. - #Rhode Island Code of Regulations" or "RICR" means the compilation of Rules governing the Rhode Island Medicaid program promulgated in accordance with the State's Administrative Procedures Act (R.I.
+Gen. Laws Chapter 42-35). - 89.
+"Medicaid member" means a Medicaid beneficiary enrolled in a managed care plan. - 109.
+"Modified adjusted gross income" or "MAGI" means income, adjusted by any amount excluded from gross income under 26 U.S.C. § 911, and any interest accrued. - 1140.
+"Navigator" means a person working for a State-contracted organization that provides certified assisters who have expertise in Medicaid eligibility and enrollment. - 1241.
+"Non-citizen" means anyone who is not a U.S. citizen at the time of application including lawfully present immigrants and persons born in other countries who are present in the U.S. without documentation. - 1312.
+"Non-MAGI coverage group" means a Medicaid coverage group that is not subject to the modified adjusted gross income counting methodology for eligibility determination purposes.
 For the purposes of this Part, it includes Medicaid for persons who qualify for Medicaid based on their eligibility for another publicly funded program, including children in the substitute care under the auspices of the DCYF such as current, and some instances, former foster care recipients and anyone receiving Supplemental Security Income (SSI).